-So what can you do if you don't have time to get permissions?
+What can you do if you don’t have time to get permissions?

-Get a great drone operator
+Find a fully licensed drone operator

 Find a private estate

-The right cameras
+The right camera equipment

 Above all else knowing the right camera setups are what will make or break your car shoot.
 Whilst slow motion shots, including super slowing motion 1000 frames per second shots, are absolutely incredible, they work best when there is some action that takes advantage of the slow down.
-Don't just point it at a car as it rides around a track, as it may ultimately end up looking like the car is just going slowly.
-Instead look for water, mud or smoke to try to bring that slow motion to life.
+Don’t just point it at a car as it rides around a track, as it may ultimately end up looking like the car is just going slowly.
+Instead, look for water, mud or smoke to try to bring that slow motion to life.

 Internal, mounted cameras are also an integral part of many car shoots, especially when working with presenting talent.
-To achieve similar results as James Corden's Car Pool Karaoke or The Grand Tour you need to find a specialist company who know how to capture smooth, high quality, rigged cameras along with high quality audio.
-Our on board cameras for our Williams F1 video content are one of the most talked about shots we achieve each year.
+To achieve similar results as James Corden’s Car Pool Karaoke, or The Grand Tour, you need to find a specialist company who know how to capture smooth, high quality, rigged cameras along with high quality audio.
+Our on-board cameras for our Williams F1 video content are one of the most talked about shots we achieve each year.